Learn More About Flax Seed

 More than you’re taking now!
 Most of us probably don’t get enough health fat.
 So start today.
 Don’t wait until next year, the New Year or when you finally graduate from grad school.
 Here’s my advice.
 Start at 1 tablespoon (flaxseed oil, ground flaxseed or both; this is roughly 40 kcal, 2.8 grams of fat, 1.5 grams of which are omega-3s.)

-Jose Antonio PhD is the CEO of the International Society of Sports Nutrition and the Sports Science Director of VPX Sports.
+Jose Antonio PhD is the CEO of the International Society of Sports Nutrition.

 1. Williams D, Verghese M, Walker LT, Boateng J, Shackelford L, Chawan CB.
 Flax seed oil and flax seed meal reduce the formation of aberrant crypt foci (ACF) in azoxymethane-induced colon cancer in Fisher 344 male rats.
 Food Chem Toxicol.
 Jan 2007;45(1):153-159.